ARCCSS-extremes/climpact/README.md

 ##  ADVANCED: Calculate indices on netCDF data (Linux/MacOS only)

+**Warning:** Calculating and using the gridded indices requires familiarity with the command line and netCDF files.

-Warning: Due to an error in the SPEI and SPI package these indices will not be correct for gridded data IF your data contain missing values (e.g. they are based on remote sensing observations).
+**Warning:** Due to an error in the SPEI and SPI package these indices will not be correct for gridded data IF your data contain missing values (e.g. they are based on remote sensing observations).

-Warning: Calculating and using the gridded indices requires familiarity with the command line and netCDF files.

 1) Navigate to the climpact-master directory created when installing Climpact.
 Then modify the *climpact.ncdf.wrapper.r* file to suit your needs (see user guide for optional parameters to specify).

-2) Execute the above script by running *Rscript climpact.ncdf.wrapper.r* from the command line.
+2) Execute the above script by entering the following command at the command line:

+   *Rscript climpact.ncdf.wrapper.r*

    Depending on the size of your data and the number of cores selected, this process can take anywhere from one to effectively an infinite number of hours.
 As a yard stick, for a 20 year global ~1x1 degree dataset and a computer with 2 cores you should assign ~30 hours to begin with.

-### Notes on netCDF data format:
+### Notes on netCDF file format:
-* Look at the sample netCDF file for guidance in formatting your data.
 * Files must be CF compliant.
+* Look at the [sample netCDF file](https://github.com/ARCCSS-extremes/climpact/raw/master/www/sample_data/climpact.sampledata.gridded.1991-2010.nc) for an example of how to correctly structure your file.
+Most climate model output will be compatible with Climpact.
 * There must be no 'bounds' attributes in your latitude or longitude variables.
 * Your precipitation variable must have units of "kg m-2 d-1", not "mm/day".
 These are numerically equivalent.
 * Your minimum and maximum temperature variables must be uniquely named.
-* ncrename, ncatted and ncks from the NCO toolset can help you modify your netCDF files. http://nco.sourceforge.net/
+* The *ncrename*, *ncatted* and *ncks* commands from the NCO package can help you modify your netCDF files. http://nco.sourceforge.net/